Lethbridge CMA Workforce Insights

 Conclusion

-Employment has seen a decline over the year, highlighting some challenges in the job market.
-Key industries driving the trend are: Manufacturing, Wholesale and retail trade, Professional, scientific and technical services, Educational services, Health care and social assistance.
+The overall employment trend is positive, with strong growth in the past year.
+Key industries driving the trend are: Construction, Manufacturing, Wholesale and retail trade, Educational services, Health care and social assistance.

 Loading...